richardghirst/PiBits/ServoBlaster/README.txt

 on the wiki (http://elinux.org/RPi_Kernel_Compilation) to compile the kernel, then edit the servoblaster Makefile to point at your kernel tree, then build servoblaster.

+It is not currently possible to make the kernel implementation use the PCM hardware rather than the PWM hardware, therefore it will interfere with 3.5mm jack audio output.

 Some people have requested that a servo output turns off automatically if no new pulse width has been requested recently, and I've had two reports of